d-ries/linux-essentials/06_software/01_course.md

 Reading state information...
 Done
 E: Unable to locate package zap
 ```
 The output indicates that it cannot locate the package `zap`.
 This means that it checked all its repositories for a package with the name `zap` but it could not be found.
-If the package does exists we would have to add the repository containing the package and run `sudo apt-get update`.
+If the package does exists we would have to add the repository containing the package and run `sudo apt update`.

 ### Removing software (apt remove)
 To remove software we can simply use the command below: